bennett-treptow/laravel-migration-generator/README.md

 By default, the migrations will be created in `tests/database/migrations`.
 You can specify a different path with the `--path` option: `php artisan migrate:generate --path=database/migrations`

 You can specify the connection to use as the database with the `--connection` option, `php artisan migrate:generate --connection=mysql2`

+# Configuration

+Each database driver can have separate configs, as specified in `config/laravel-migration-generator.php`.

+Want to customize the migration stubs?
+Make sure you've published the vendor assets with `php artisan vendor:publish --provider="LaravelMigrationGenerator\LaravelMigrationGeneratorProvider"`.

+## Stubs
+There is a default stub for tables and views, found in `resources/stubs/vendor/laravel-migration-generator/`.
+Each database driver can be assigned a specific migration stub by creating a new stub file in `resources/stubs/vendor/laravel-migration-generator/` with a `driver`-prefix, e.g. `mysql-table.stub` for a MySQL specific table stub.

+## Stub Naming
+Stubs can be named using the `(table|view)_naming_scheme` in the config.
+See below for available tokens that can be replaced.

+### Table Stubs
+Table stubs have the following tokens available for the naming scheme:

+- \[TableName] - Table's name, same as what is defined in the database
+- \[TableName:Studly] - Table's name with `Str::studly()` applied to it (useful for standardizing table names if they are inconsistent)
+- \[TableName:Lowercase] - Table's name with `strtolower` applied to it (useful for standardizing table names if they are inconsistent)
+- \[Timestamp] - The standard migration timestamp format, at the time of calling the command: `Y_m_d_His`
+- \[Timestamp:format\] - Specify a format for the timestamp, e.g. \[Timestamp:Y_m\]

+Table schema stubs have the following tokens available:
+- \[TableName] - Table's name, same as what is defined in the database
+- \[TableName:Studly] - Table's name with `Str::studly()` applied to it, for use with the class name
+- \[Schema] - The table's generated schema

+### View Stubs
+View stubs have the following tokens available for the naming scheme:

+- \[ViewName] - View's name, same as what is defined in the database
+- \[ViewName:Studly] - View's name with `Str::studly()` applied to it (useful for standardizing view names if they are inconsistent)
+- \[ViewName:Lowercase] - View's name with `strtolower` applied to it (useful for standardizing view names if they are inconsistent)
+- \[Timestamp] - The standard migration timestamp format, at the time of calling the command: `Y_m_d_His`
+- \[Timestamp:format\] - Specify a format for the timestamp, e.g. \[Timestamp:Y_m\]

+View schema stubs have the following tokens available:
+- \[ViewName] - View's name, same as what is defined in the database
+- \[ViewName:Studly] - View's name with `Str::studly()` applied to it, for use with the class name
+- \[Schema] - The view's schema

 # Example